 Won't attend mosque inauguration, says Adityanath; SP asks him to apologise

 The Samajwadi Party on Friday sought an apology from Uttar Pradesh Chief Minister Yogi Adityanath over his remark that he would not attend the inauguration of the mosque to be built in Ayodhya, replacing the demolished Babri Masjid.
-In an interview to a television channel Thursday, Adityanath said he couldn’t go for the mosque inauguration “as a yogi and as a Hindu”.
+After the bhoomi pujan for a Ram temple in Ayodhya, Adityanath had said on television that "as a yogi and as a Hindu" he couldn't go for the inauguration of a mosque.

 Reacting to the remark, the opposition SP said he should seek an apology from the people of the state.
 When contacted, a UP Congress spokesperson, however, refused to comment on the chief minister's remarks over the mosque.
 "If you ask me as a chief minister, I have no problem with any belief, religion or community.
 If you ask me as a yogi, I will definitely not go because as a Hindu I have the right to express my 'upasana vidhi' (way of worship) and act accordingly," Adityanath had said.